Organic Flaxseed vs. Non-Organic Flaxseed: Which is Better?

 At first, researchers were concerned that lignans’ estrogen-like properties might increase breast cancer risk.

-However, a study conducted in 2013 discovered that women who ate flaxseeds had lower breast cancer rates than those who did not, especially among postmenopausal women 8.
-Similarly, a study found that women who ate flaxseeds were less likely to develop breast cancer than non-consumers 9
+However, a study conducted in 2013 discovered that women who ate flaxseeds had lower breast cancer rates than those who did not, especially among postmenopausal women 7.

 The lignans in both organic and non-organic flaxseeds may also fight against cancer by inhibiting tumor growth.
-Lignans can stop tumors from forming new blood vessels, which prevents them from getting larger.
+Lignans may help stop tumors from forming new blood vessels, which prevents them from getting larger.

 Improves Cholesterol

-Flaxseeds also help lower “bad” LDL cholesterol levels.
+Flaxseeds may help lower “bad” LDL cholesterol levels.

 Lower Blood Pressure

 The antioxidants and many nutrients are beneficial for lowering high blood pressure.
-Blood Pressure explained has flaxseed listed as one of 30 supplements backed by science to lower blood pressure 14.
-In addition, in a study where people consumed flaxseed for six months, both systolic and diastolic pressure were reduced significantly 15
+Blood Pressure explained has flaxseed listed as one of 30 supplements backed by science to lower blood pressure 13.

 So, eating flaxseeds is the way to go if you want to improve your cholesterol and blood pressure levels.